-The City uses a "market-based" purchase strategy.
+The City uses a "market-based" purchase strategy(PDF, 402KB).
 This means that gas rates change every month based on market prices.
 The City of Palo Alto adopted a carbon neutral gas portfolio in 2017.
 Click here to learn more.

 Palo Alto is fortunate to get its water from the Hetch-Hetchy system, one of the most pristine, high-quality sources in the country.
 Like all Californians, we face the risk of not having enough water to meet ever-growing needs in some years; a challenge that is not going away.
 Recurring drought cycles are a permanent feature of water supply in this state.
-Learn more about our water supply and through our Urban Water Management Plan.
+Learn more about our water supply through our Urban Water Management Plan and Water Resources websites.

 CPAU is always performing ongoing maintenance on its equipment.
 Several infrastructure projects to replace aging lower voltage lines are ongoing.
 The new, higher voltage lines will better serve Palo Alto's growing electric needs.

 CPAU leads the industry with an aggressive capital improvement and maintenance program, continuing our work to upgrade, replace and improve the gas distribution infrastructure to reliability and safety.